 Y’all, believe it or not, marriage DOES take work.

-4 Tips for Creating A Fruitful Marriage Relationship.
+What are the 6 Tips for Creating A Fruitful Marriage Relationship?

 If you want to experience marriage the way God intended, you and your husband must pursue God together;

 There isn’t necessarily one “right way” to communicate within a marriage.
 However, there are tools that can help you understand your spouse.
 You can then better connect with your spouse based on their personality type and their love language.
-One of my favorite books, Keep Your Love On (KYLO) which covers several topics:
+Need help learning to better communicate?
+One of my favorite books, Keep Your Love On (KYLO) covers several topics:

 - How to communicate respectfully during a conflict.